How to Reduce Food Waste at Home (and Save Money Doing It)

 Food in fridge

 Some fruits (like bananas) emit natural gasses when they ripen, causing nearby foods to spoil faster.
-Also, if you buy too much produce, you can toss it in the freezer for later use.
+And don’t forget, if you buy too much produce, you can toss it in the freezer for later use.ย

 Most people are in the habit of tossing scraps in the garbage while cooking.
 However, food scraps can quickly add up to an entire meal.
-Here’s how to make the most of food scraps:
+Here are some tips to make the most of your unused food scraps:

 • Make your own broth from meat or vegetable scraps.